-Mike Johnson Wanted To Be The Bachelor & His Reasons Why Were So Pure
+Mike Johnson Revealed He "100% Wanted To Be The Bachelor" & I'm Crying

 Bachelor Nation has to wait until January for a new season of The Bachelor, but it'll probably take that long — if not longer — for some fans to cope with the franchise's latest casting decision.
 On Sept.
 17, Peter Weber became the new lead, and while many viewers are applauding this choice, others had been hoping for Bachelorette favorite Mike Johnson to be announced as the face of the upcoming season.
 It turns out, Mike Johnson wanted to be the Bachelor just as much as his fans wanted him to be, and he had a truly sweet reason why.